-- Shop around for at least three quotes to give you choice and to ensure good value for money.
+- contact at least three installers for quotes to give you choice and to ensure good value for money

-- Ask installers what guarantees they provide for the quality of their work and what warranties they supply with the products.
+- ask installers what guarantees they will provide for the quality of their work and what warranties they supply with the products.

-You can find installers in your area (as well as customer reviews) on Energy Saving Trust's Renewables Installer Finder.
-For a full list of MCS-certified installers, see the Microgeneration Certification Scheme website.
+You can search for MCS-certified installers in your area and read customer reviews on Energy Saving Trust's Renewables Installer Finder.
+For a full list of MCS-certified installers, visit the MCS website.

 Energy storage systems

-If you’re installing an energy storage system, the installer must:
+If you’re using a Home Energy Scotland Loan to install an energy storage system, the installer must:

-- be certified under the Microgeneration Certification Scheme (MCS) for the renewables system that will be working alongside the battery
+- be MCS certified for the renewables system that will be connected to the battery

 - be a member of the Trading Standards Institute accredited consumer code which covers energy storage